gonative-cc/beelivers/scripts/wl-nft-minter.md

 NETWORK="devnet"
 ```

+### 3. Execute scripts

-1. Execute the pre-processor:
+Execute the pre-processor.

-    It takes list of `csv` files and cleans it up, and resovles any sui ns.
+It takes list of `csv` files and cleans it up, and resolves any Sui NS.
-    NOTE: Remember to run it on mainnet so the `suins` are resovled correctly.
+NOTE: Remember to run it on mainnet so the `suins` are resolved correctly.

 ```bash
 pnpm ts-node scripts/wl-pre-processor.ts ./file1.csv ./file2.csv ./file3.csv --output final_WL.csv
 ```

-1. Execute the script:
+Execute the script.
 Replace the file path and adjusting the batch size as needed.

 ```bash